 Nurse Aide Abuse Registry Program

 The Nurse Aide Abuse Registry Program is responsible for placing Certified Nurse Aides with substantiated allegations of abuse, neglect or misappropriation of resident property, and/or findings in a court of law on the Abuse Registry of the South Carolina Nurse Aide Registry.
-The national Nurse Aide Registry can be found here .
+See the Nurse Aide Registry.

 The Complaint Program has a special staff of surveyors who go to facilities for the express purpose of investigating complaints.
 The same basic survey process is used as for the regular surveys, but with a focus on the complaint.

 If you would like to register a complaint against a Nursing Home, an ICF/IID, Physical Therapists in Independent Practice, Occupational Therapists in Independent Practice, Comprehensive Outpatient Rehabilitation Facilities, Ambulatory Surgery Centers, Community Mental Health Centers, Hospital, Home Health Agency (the Home Health Hot Line is 1-800-922-6735 for concern about a Home Health Agency) , End Stage Renal Disease Facility, Rehabilitation Agency, Rural Health Clinic, or Hospice, please click below to contact us by E-mail.
 Please give us the facility name and the full details of your concern.